ouroborus/dds_loader/README.md

 **Note**
 This is a simple script that was part of a pipeline tool.
 The only purpose was to extract metadata/data from dds textures and assemble them in an engine specific format.

-# dds-loader-python
+# dds_loader
 Python 3.5 DDS Loader

 Minimal Python DDS Loader aimed at offline tools.

 Textures need to be :
 - Squared power of two
 - DX10 extended header has to be present ( -dx10 switch in texconv/texassembler )